My Austria with Rick Rodgers

 Day 8: Salzburg

-Salzburg is a baroque jewel in the northern Alps.
-Commissioned by the prince-archbishops during the 17th and 18th centuries who were impressed by the opulence of papal Rome.
-They wanted to breathe fresh new life into their city and brought the greatest architects of the day to the city who built or re-fashioned many churches, houses, gardens, and fountains The magnificent buildings of those times have earned it UNESCO World Heritage status.
+Wake up in Alpine Salzburg—a baroque jewel, famous for being the birthplace of Mozart, who personified the entire era.
+The city was taken over by a series of prince-archbishops during the 17th and 18th centuries who strove to compete with the opulence of papal Rome.
+They breathed fresh new life into their city and brought the greatest architects of the day to build churches, houses, gardens, and fountains.
+The magnificent buildings of those times have earned it UNESCO World Heritage status.

 Day 9: Salzburg -> Graz

-This morning depart for the medieval city of Graz, in Styria, near the Slovenian border.
+This morning, we depart for the medieval city of Graz, in Styria, near the Slovenian border.
 Graz is Austria’s second largest city and one of its hidden secrets.
 It has plenty to flaunt, especially for those food, history, and nature lovers, and it is also on the UNESCO World Heritage list.
+En route, we’ll drive through the Salzkammergut region with its striking alpine landscapes.
+As we near Graz, we’ll detour to Bärnbach, home to St. Barbara’s Church.
+This modern house of worship is an example of the Austrian artist and architecht Friedensreich Hundertwasser, whose bold use of color is reminiscent of Matisse, yet his own visionary style.
+“Fun” is not a word associated with church architecture, but it applies to this joyous structure.

 Day 10: Graz & Styria